supercharge/console-io/README.md

 ---

 ## Introduction
-The `@supercharge/console-io` package allows you to retrieve input from and print output to the console.
+The `@supercharge/console-io` package is a CLI UI kit.
+It provides an opinionated styling for console outputs and allows you to easily retrieve user retrieve input from the terminal.

 ## Installation